BritishPandaChick/fcc-python-multiplayer/README.md

-# FCC Multiplayer Game
+# Multiplayer Game
 Multiplayer game from Learn Python by Building Five Games course.

-Made with Python.
+## Tech Stack
+- Python

 ## Instructions
-Clone this repo or download zip file.
-In your command line, run py multiplayer.py to play game.
+1. Clone this repo or download zip file.
+2. In your command line, run py multiplayer.py to play game.

-## Contributions
-This code is based on code created by Tech with Tim.
-Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Tech with Tim
-* Free Code Camp
+* freecodecamp